430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ![alt text](../assets/img/Chrome3.png)

-The website works as expected on chrome.
+The website works as expected on Chrome.

 ### Microsoft Edge